Application Deadlines

 Proposal Guidelines

 Each proposal must include a completed Project Application form, listing a full and detailed description of the scope of the work, a list of anticipated deliverables and final products, a detailed budget, and anticipated timeline for the project.
 We prefer to receive the complete application via E-mail or CD in Microsoft Word/Excel or Adobe PDF format.
 However, if you do not have the computer capabilities, hard copies will be accepted.
 All proposals must be typed, on one side of the paper, and must not exceed 15 pages in length including figures, tables, drawings, etc. Failure to submit the proposal in the appropriate format or to meet these guidelines will result in the return of the proposal to the applicant.
-For additional information, contact RFAB Coordinator, Sonya Davis by E-mail at sonya.davis@mrc.virginia.gov or call (757) 247-8155.
+For additional information, contact Rob O'Reilly (rob.o'reilly@mrc.virginia.gov) or call 757-247-2247.

 The Project Proposal should contain the following elements: